Pravargav/Amadeus/SAC/sentences/imp.md

 -> I have been getting the same issue every time/whenver I try to log in for a week.

--> May I know the scheduled time for the meeting?
+-> What is the scheduled time for the meeting?( Here scheduled is adjective not verb)

--> What time is the meeting scheduled?